Proposal for an optical interferometric measurement of the gravitational red-shift with satellite systems: Introduction

-where $\Delta \omega := \omega_2 - \omega_1$, $U_i:=-\phi_i/c^2$ has the opposite sign of the Newtonian gravitational potential $\phi_i$ at the emission ($1$) and detection ($2$), while $\alpha \neq 0$ accounts for possible violations of LPI.
-In principle, $\alpha$ may depend on the nature of the clock that is used to measure the red-shift~\cite{will:lrr}.
-The standard model extension (SME) includes all possible Lorentz- and CPT-violating terms preserving the fundamental $SU(3)\times SU(2)\times U(1)$ gauge invariance and power-counting renormalizability~\cite{ck:98}.
-The SME contains constrained parameters whose different combinations may lead to $\alpha\neq 0$~\cite{sme,lli,hc:11}.
-Alternative theories of gravity not ruled out by current data also predict $\alpha\neq 0$~\cite{will:lrr,altsat}.
+where $\Delta \omega := \omega^\prime - \omega_0$ and $\Delta U := U_2 - U_1$, where $U_i:=-\phi_i/c^2$ has the opposite sign of the Newtonian gravitational potential $\phi_i$ at the emission ($1$) and detection ($2$), while $\alpha \neq 0$ accounts for possible violations of LPI}.
+In principle, $\alpha$ may depend on the nature of the clock that is used to measure the red-shift~\cite{will:lrr,will:93,uzan:lrr}.
+For example, the standard model extension (SME) includes all possible Lorentz- and CPT-violating terms preserving the fundamental $SU(3)\times SU(2)\times U(1)$ gauge invariance and power-counting renormalizability~\cite{ck:98}.
+The SME contains constrained parameters whose different combinations may lead to $\alpha\neq 0$, as well as different couplings of the Standard Model parameters and gravity~\cite{sme,lli,hc:11}.

+A typical red-shift experiment involves a pair of clocks, naturally occurring~\cite{sunline} or specially-designed~\cite{pr:60,gpa:80,aces,app:18,Delva2018,Herrmann2018,bothwell:22}, whose readings are communicated by EM radiation.
+It should be noted that the leading term in Eq.~\eqref{alphadef} is the same in all metric theories of gravity.
+Evaluating $\Delta\omega/\omega_0$ to a higher order in the post-Newtonian approximation leads to the expressions that depend on the specifics of the theory and are different between general relativity and alternative metric theories of gravity~\cite{will:93,wp:book}.
+Therefore, as we detail in Sec.~\ref{PPN-1}, the absolute violation of LPI in terms of a single parameter is meaningfully defined in the near-Earth experiments only up to the level of $10^{-5}$.

+This level of precision of the measurements of $\alpha$ is already well-established \cite{will:lrr,will:93,app:18,Delva2018}.
+Moreover, comparison of co-located ultra-precise clocks, using two different atoms (hydrogen and cesium) for their working transitions, allowed for a bound on the difference $\alpha_\mathrm{H}-\alpha_\mathrm{Cs}$ with the precision of $2\times10^{-7}$~\cite{app:18}.